sunpy/sunpy.org/posts/2023/2023-05-10-timeseries_sdg.md

 - [Discussion on the Python in Heliophysics mailing list](https://groups.google.com/g/pyhc-list/c/ujnZEZcsI_k/m/gNfYrIJdBgAJ)
 - [Discussion on the SunPy forum](https://community.openastronomy.org/t/choosing-a-future-data-container-for-timeseries-data/556?u=dstansby)

-From these discsusion came the following list of requirements:
+From these discsusions came the following list of requirements:

 | Requirement | Notes |
 | ----------- | ----- |